 I'm a huge fan of people who lead animal rescue groups.
 They are some of the hardest working people I know, often to their own personal detriment.
 Most work full-time jobs, are not compensated for their work and rely on volunteers and foster homes to keep animals alive.
 I feel confident that people who start rescue groups do so with a singular goal in mind: to help save the lives of animals.
 As a proponent of the No Kill Equation which can be used by any animal shelter to end the destruction of healthy and treatable shelter animals, I know that shelter relationships with rescues are incredibly important toward getting animals out of shelters quickly.
 Rescue group liaison is one of the 11 elements of the Equation which works in concert with other elements to reduce shelter intake and increase shelter output.
+But rescues cannot be the solution.
+Shelters which have relied too heavily on rescue groups to remove animals from the building without including other programs have faced incredible challenges in the last year because rescuers simply cannot bear the burden of change for our society.

 I have never run a rescue group.
 My work is more in advocacy and education lanes of travel as I look at the bigger picture of why so many rescue groups are needed in the first place.
 I believe both types of work are important.
 Rescue groups cannot be THE solution for all companion animals in our society and if we don't work to reform the system, rescuers are forever doomed to save more and more animals as animal populations grow in any given community.
 That's where advocacy, more specifically political advocacy, comes into play and that has been a personal focus of mine for more than a decade.